 Cost of Admission to the Castillo

 Remember to bring your National Parks pass, as admission is required at the Castillo.
 Your pass covers up to five adults (16 years and older).
 Kids 15 and under are free when accompanied by a paying adult.

 The town of St Augustine was settled by the Spanish in 1565 but then kept getting attacked and bugged by the British, so having a fort to guard the city was very important.
 St Augustine is situated on the bay and the Matanzas River (an inlet actually) and was the only defense for the old walled city.
 The fort served as a stronghold in both battles and hurricanes.
 It was named a National Monument in 1924 as Fort Marion, but then later converted names back to Castillo de San Marcos.

 About the Coquina of the Castillo de San Marcos

 Once you cross the draw bridge into the Castillo, you almost instantly see sea shells in the walls.
 Huh?
 Yep, for realz.
 The fort is built out of coquina, which is a sedimentary stone quarried in Florida.
 It’s basically compressed shells held together with natural mortar.
 Because it’s so porous and even looks like a sponge, it could withstand cannon balls, gun shots, hurricanes and more!

 Tip: when you’re at the fort, you’re asked not to touch the walls in an effort to preserve them.
 If you’re really dying to take a piece home for your rock collection, the gift shop has some quarried stone you can purchase.
 Preserve history and follow the rules, please.

+So should you plan to visit the Castillo de San Marcos?
 OMG yes!
 If you like history, National Parks or just cool old stuff, this is worth every moment you spend here.
-We did the whole thing in under two hours and will definitely return when the kids are older and spend more time.
+We usually do the whole thing in under two hours and return often.